José María Luis Mora: Career

-As a result, Mora went in self-exile to live in Paris, France, but he continued to comment on the political events in his homeland.
-In 1844 President José Joaquín de Herrera appointed him ambassador to the United Kingdom.
-In 1846, after returning to power, President Gómez Farías asked Mora to return to Mexico, but Mora was prevented by the Mexican–American War.
+As a result, Mora went into self-exile to live in Paris, France, but continued to comment on the political events in his homeland.
+In 1844, President José Joaquín de Herrera appointed him as ambassador to the United Kingdom.
+In 1846, after returning to power, President Gómez Farías asked Mora to return to Mexico, but Mora was prevented from doing so by the Mexican–American War.
 The war shocked Mora, who admired the American political system.
-Even in 1848, after the war, he was not able to return to Mexico due to health issues, especially tuberculosis.
+Even in 1848, after the war, he could not return to Mexico because of health issues, especially tuberculosis.
 He died on the French national holiday (July 14), 1850, in Paris.

 In exile, Mora began writing what was envisioned to be a four-volume history of Mexico.
 In it, he articulated particular views on Mexico's past with relevance to the current political situation.
-He was an opponent of all forms of demagoguery but saw the 1810 uprising of Father Miguel Hidalgo that sparked the Mexican War of Independence as a necessary evil.
+He was an opponent of all forms of demagoguery but saw the 1810 uprising of Father Miguel Hidalgo y Costilla, which sparked the Mexican War of Independence, as a necessary evil.